Meet the Conflict Resolution Team

 Associate Director of Conflict Resolution Services

-Brooke views conflict as a natural part of life that, if managed effectively, can yield positive outcomes.
-With over a decade of experience as a conflict resolution practitioner, Brooke works to ensure that the SRC provides the highest quality conflict resolution services to the CSU community.
+Brooke views conflict resolution as a powerful means of fostering positive transformation within individuals, relationships and communities.
+With over a decade of experience in this field, she strives to ensure that the SRC provides the highest quality Conflict Resolution Services to the CSU community.

 Assistant Director of Conflict Resolution Services

 Ashlyn believes conflict often occurs when there is an absence of connection.
 As a conflict resolution practitioner, she helps parties strengthen relationships while addressing specific issues of contention.
 Ashlyn has a strong record of building successful collaborative partnerships and implementing innovative programming to serve students.
 Prior to joining CSU, she served as the Conflict Resolution Coordinator at the University of Colorado Boulder where she established an alternative dispute resolution program for students.

 Ashlyn earned a master’s degree in College Student Personnel from Bowling Green State University and has over seven years of experience working in higher education.
-She has obtained certification in mediation and completed extensive training in restorative justice processes.
+She has obtained certification in conflict coaching and mediation as well as completed extensive training in restorative justice process.

 Restorative Justice Program Manager